robotlovesyou/tell/README.md

 ### Running the RPC Test code

-This requires installation of the Go toolchain.
-Instructions are included here for your convenience
+In order to demonstrate the operation of the compiler (tilc) and generator (tell) the project includes an example til interface file, and some Go code which makes use of the Go source which can be generated from the til interface file.

+The example interface file is found in gen_go/calculator.til

+The supporting go code is found in gen_go/main.go.

+The instructions below detail how to compile the til source file, and then generate Go server stubs and a client from the compiled til source file.

+An up to date Go toolchain is required to run the generated code.
+Details of how to do so are provided here for your convenience.

-First you need to uninstall the very outdated version of Go in the Udacity Capstone Workspace
+First you need to uninstall the very outdated version of Go in the Udacity Capstone Workspace.
+The included Go source and generated output will not compile using the installed version of go.

 ```
 rm /usr/local/bin/go